toolleeo/cli-apps/README.md

 * [eureka](https://github.com/simeg/eureka) - Store your ideas without leaving the terminal.
 * [Geeknote](https://github.com/jeffkowalski/geeknote) - A command line client for Evernote that can be use on Linux, FreeBSD and OS X.
 * [idea](https://github.com/IonicaBizau/idea) - A lightweight tool for keeping ideas in a safe place quick and easy.
-* [jnrl](https://github.com/maebert/jrnl) - Collect your thoughts and notes without leaving the command line.
 * [jot](https://github.com/araekiel/jot) - Jot is a feature-stripped version of Obsidian focused on rapid note management through the terminal.
 It uses the same format of storage as Obsidian.
 * [journalC](https://github.com/Dr-42/journalC) - A simple encrypted terminal jounaling book.
+* [jrnl](https://github.com/jrnl-org/jrnl) - jrnl is a simple journal application for the command line to easily create, search, and view journal entries; journals are stored as human-readable plain text, and can also be encrypted using AES encryption.
 * [kb](https://github.com/gnebbia/kb) - A minimalist knowledge base manager.
 * [meudeus](https://github.com/dj8yfo/meudeus) - A skim-based `*.md` explore and surf tool.
 * [nb](https://github.com/xwmx/nb) - A command line and local web note-taking, bookmarking, archiving, and knowledge base application.